Written by Chris

 Relax the pace a little this afternoon with a lingering visit to the Summer Palace.
 Out in the western suburbs of the city, this beautiful park was a summer retreat of Emperors and it’s not hard to see why.
 Kunming Lake is surrounded by hills and greenery, pagodas and verandas.
 Today it serves much the same purpose, as a welcome retreat from a fierce Chinese summer, though for visitors now rather than rulers.
 Three hours here is time very well spent breathing in the views and people-watching while taking the weight off your feet.

 For the ultimate Peking duck experience in a bustling and lively restaurant, Dadong has to be the first choice.
 Parties of families and colleagues sit around big round tables and are served by efficient, no-nonsense staff who bring dish after dish out in rapid succession.
-This is definitely one of those ‘only in China’ experiences.
+This is definitely one of those only in China’ experiences.

-If the day has not yet defeated you then head back to your hotel via Wangfujing night market which, although geared very much towards local and foreign visitors, is great fun.
+If the day has not yet defeated you then head back to your hotel via Wangfujing night market which, although geared very much toward local and foreign visitors, is great fun.
 Some stalls aren't for the faint-hearted, serving ‘delicacies’ such as deep-fried tarantula and scorpion, just to name a few.

 An early breakfast gives you the opportunity to look around the Dongsi Hutongs of the Red Wall Garden Hotel’s immediate vicinity.
-Take a left out of the gates where you’ll pass by locals downing bowls of breakfast noodles on stools outside their courtyards, chatting away with their neighbours as they prepare for the day.
+Take a left out of the gates where you’ll pass by locals downing bowls of breakfast noodles on stools outside their courtyards, chatting away with their neighbors as they prepare for the day.

 Saving arguably the most iconic of all China’s sights for last, today is dedicated to the Great Wall.
 The statistics of length, age and numbers required to build it over the centuries are beyond impressive.
 Many parts of the wall are open to visitors and some are easily reached from Beijing on a half day visit for those pushed for time.